mlzharov/rsschool-cv/README.md

-Test file for working with RS School
+Test file for working with RS School.
 File wil be added and modified